|Star-Spangled Banner and the War of 1812|

 The conservation goal has not been to restore or fix the flag, but rather to prevent further deterioration.

-Conservators and curators have collaborated with architects and engineers to develop a long-term preservation plan for the Star-Spangled Banner.
-This includes constructing a state-of-the-art flag chamber with a climate-controlled environment and low light levels, and displaying the flag at a shallow angle.
+Conservators and curators collaborated with architects and engineers to develop a long-term preservation plan for the Star-Spangled Banner.
+This included constructing a state-of-the-art flag chamber with a climate-controlled environment and low light levels, and displaying the flag at a shallow angle.
 All of these features will help preserve the flag for future generations.
-An opening date for the new gallery and an exhibition on the history of the Star-Spangled Banner and its significance to our nation has not yet been announced.
+The state-of-the-art gallery opened November 21, 2008.

 Star-Spangled Banner Website (http://amhistory.si.edu/starspangledbanner/).

 For detailed and illustrated stories of the British attack on Baltimore, the bombardment of Fort McHenry, and the writing of The Star-Spangled Banner, we recommend the following: